 6. What do the military generals do?
 How has their attitude changed, and why?

-Answer: The highest military generals of the South African defence force and police saluted Mandela and pledged their loyalty.
+Answer: The highest military generals of the South African defense force and police saluted Mandela and pledged their loyalty.
 Their attitude had changed towards the blacks.
 They started saluting them instead of arresting them.

 7. Why were two national anthems sung?